blastpad/BlastPad_UI/README.md

 We also welcome contributors of all levels.

-Fork from GitHub at https://github.com/blastpad/BlastPad_UI, create a pull request or chat with us at Join the chat at https://gitter.im/blastpad/BlastPad
+Email me or contribute to the project on GitHub at https://github.com/blastpad/BlastPad_UI.

-You can also email me for more information.
+You can also chat with us at https://gitter.im/blastpad/BlastPad

 # Credits